usgs/gems-resources/README.md

 You can download all files at once using the Download ZIP option in the drop-down menu accessed from the green Code button above or each file individually using the links below.

 ## Delivery
-* [GeMS_Transmittal_Letter](https://github.com/usgs/gems-resources/raw/main/GeMS_Transmittal_Letter.pdf) — Suggestions for the content of a transmittal letter to accompany a GeMS deliverable package.
+* [GeMS_Transmittal_Letter](https://github.com/usgs/gems-resources/raw/main/GeMS_Transmittal_Letter.pdf) — Suggestions for the content of a transmittal letter to accompany a GeMS deliverable package
 * [GeMS Checklist.pdf](https://github.com/usgs/gems-resources/raw/main/GeMS%20checklist.pdf) — Form to help with the collection of items before delivery of a GeMS database to, for example, the National Geologic Map Database ([NGMDB](https://ngmdb.usgs.gov/ngmdb/ngmdb_home.html)) or [STATEMAP](https://www.usgs.gov/core-science-systems/national-cooperative-geologic-mapping-program/science/statemap?qt-science_center_objects=0#qt-science_center_objects)

 ## Documentation
 * [tm11b10.pdf](https://github.com/usgs/gems-resources/raw/main/tm11b10.pdf) — Current version of the GeMS standard
-* [GeoMaterials.xlsx](https://github.com/usgs/gems-resources/raw/main/GeoMaterials.xlsx) — terms and definitions from Appendix 1 of the GeMS documentation, in spreadsheet form.
+* [GeoMaterials.xlsx](https://github.com/usgs/gems-resources/raw/main/GeoMaterials.xlsx) — terms and definitions from Appendix 1 of the GeMS documentation, in spreadsheet form

 ## Symbology
 * [FGDC Digital Cartographic Standard for Geologic Map Symbolization](https://pubs.usgs.gov/tm/2006/11A02/)